LandonTClipp/lambda-docs/docs/public-cloud/guest-agent.md

 During the public beta release of guest-agent, the service exposes a Prometheus listener on `0.0.0.0:9101`.
-As mentioned before, this listener is a temporary measure to allow customers to gain access to metrics before they are available on lambdalabs.com.
+As mentioned before, this listener is a temporary measure to allow customers to gain access to metrics before they are available on [lambdalabs.com](https://lambdalabs.com/){ .external target="_blank" }.
 The sections below describe the implications of this listener for our public cloud products.

 ### 1CC